RosettaCommons/documentation/development_documentation/test/Scientific-Benchmarks.md

 9. Install python3.6 or later if you haven’t already, anything earlier won’t work.
 Make sure you have an alias set where you an specify the python version, for instance `python3`.
 Every python script in the scientific tests will need the `python3` prefix to run them properly!

-## Run your tests locally in debug mode:
+## Run your tests locally:

+1. Run in Debug Mode
     * `cd Rosetta/main/tests/benchmark`
     * `python3 benchmark.py --compiler <clang or else> --skip --debug scientific.<my_awesome_test>`
         * the `--skip` flag is to skip compilation, only recommended if you have an up-to-date version of master compiled in release mode (Sergey advises against skipping)